dhanasreepunna/PowerBI-Portfolio/README.md

 For exmple- ~724 Only a small portion of work packages were completed correctly within Min–Max limits.

-🔹 _DAILYLOGS_: Day-wise count of daily logs for the selected Project , Year , Month.
+🔹 DAILYLOGS: Day-wise count of daily logs for the selected Project , Year , Month.

-🔹 _ACTUAL DURATION VS MIN & MAX TIME_: Each bar represents a work package’s actual completion duration.
+🔹 ACTUAL DURATION VS MIN & MAX TIME: Each bar represents a work package’s actual completion duration.

 Compared against defined Min and Max thresholds.